How To Make Arancello (Orangecello)

 Limoncello and Arancello are made with grain alcohol.

 I’ve made this recipe with Grappa, with Vodka, and with Everclear.
-190 proof Everclear gives me the best results.
-Because of its strength, it does the best job at extracting the oil for the citrus peels.
+190-proof Everclear gives me the best results.
+Because of its strength, it does the best job extracting the oil for the citrus peels.

 Simple Syrup

-Simple syrup is used to sweeten the Orange extract and to dilute the alcohol to an 80 proof concentration with is also 40% alcohol.
-Depending on what strength of alcohol you are starting with you might need to adjust the ratio of alcohol extract to simple syrup.
+Simple syrup is used to sweeten the Orange extract and to dilute the alcohol to an 80-proof concentration, which is also 40% alcohol.
+Depending on what strength of alcohol you are starting with, you might need to adjust the ratio of alcohol extract to simple syrup.

 I make 4 cups of simple syrup for this recipe.
-You can adjust the amount of sugar that you use to suit your taste.
-Typically, there are 3 basic simple syrup ratios that are used for cocktails.
+You can adjust the amount of sugar you use to suit your taste.
+Typically, 3 basic simple syrup ratios are used for cocktails.

 I recommend using something in between simple syrup and lean simple syrup to sweeten your arancello.